dilawuu/Autonomous-Accumulating-Snapshot-Fact-Table-Architecture/VERY IMPORTANT Readme file.md

 Methodology:
   We start off by creating POC_DW (Proof Of Concept_Data Warehouse) database.
 We then create all of the objects and insert metadata into the objects.
-We, then, populate the tables in the raw schema with raw data coming from source systems.
+Afterwards, we populate the tables in the raw schema with raw data coming from source systems.
   The raw schema contains tables that stores the data as it comes from the source systems, in its original form.
 Once all of the raw tables are populated (i.e. the daily extract and load job is finished), executing Stored Procedure mst.CheckSystemsForProcess will set in motion the following:

   1. It will iterate thorugh every raw table mapped to every DW system in mst.[SystemRawTablesMapping] and check whether all of the raw tables for either system have data in them.
 Once it's been established which systems have all their raw tables populated, this SP will change the BIT column (column is found in mst.MergeFlowMaster) from Locked to Unlocked, to reflect that the DW system is ready for processing, and call SP [mst].[ProcessUnlockedSystems]